XiananLi/NWfinalProject/README.md

 hit ENTER

-c.
 Everytime user enter a url start with http, user will only get the local html file(replace.html) that you wrote.

-d.
 Moreover, if you only want to replace certain url on target side, you can modify the replacehtml.py file in line 14, set a certian condition like ( if flow.request.url.startswith("http://weevil.info"); so everytime, if user trying to access "http://weevil.info", it will response the user by the local html that you wrote.